 A Pembroke dentist charged with impaired driving in the death of an Ottawa man appeared unsteady and asked for gum after the crash, a witness testified today.

-Dr. Christy Natsis is charged with impaired driving causing death, dangerous driving causing death and exceeding the legal blood-alcohol limit in a 2011 head-on crash that killed 50-year-old Brian Casey of Ottawa.
+Dr. Christy Natsis is charged with impaired driving causing death, dangerous driving causing death and exceeding the legal blood-alcohol limit in a 2011 head-on crash that killed 50-year-old Bryan Casey of Ottawa.

 Natsis has pleaded not guilty to all three charges.